pulumi/terraform-provider-aws/website/docs/r/kendra_experience.html.markdown

 The following arguments are optional:

 * `description` - (Optional, Forces new resource if removed) A description for your Amazon Kendra experience.
 * `configuration` - (Optional) Configuration information for your Amazon Kendra experience.
-Terraform will only perform drift detection of its value when present in a configuration.
+The provider will only perform drift detection of its value when present in a configuration.
 [Detailed below](#configuration).

 ### `configuration`